 With our new Apwide Jenkins Shared Library, it has never been so easy to integrate Jira with Jenkins!
 Most importantly, we have published examples that will only require a copy-paste and a few edits.

 As a result, no more time wasted supporting Jira users who cannot connect to Jenkins.
 Soon you will note improvements in the following areas:

-If you are already using Jira and Jenkins, you will need 5 minutes to install the Apwide Golive app on your Jira instance and configure your first Test Environments.
-Then, the following video will talk you through how to setup the integration with Jenkins.
+If you are already using Jira and Jenkins, you need 5 minutes to install the Apwide Golive app on your Jira instance and configure your first Test Environments.
+Then, the following video will give you the steps to setup the integration Jira/Jenkins integration.

 Tutorial to easily integrate Jira and Jenkins using Golive RestAPI and Webhooks